Paul-Browne/npm-file-walker/README.md

 ```

-example response for a file. `contents` will be undefined if `readFile: false`
+example response for a file. `contents` will be undefined if `readFile: false`.
+`modified` will be `true` if the contents have changed, or if the file was created since the last walk (since the last time the function was called)

 ```js
 {